 Here is the brand I use from Thailand (squid brand):

-The use of fermented fish sauces in European cooking goes back to ancient greece and the Roman Empire, presumably when some bright spark tried some sludgy fish that had been sitting in the sun :).
-I don’t recommend trying that.
+The use of fermented fish sauces in European cooking goes back to ancient greece and the Roman Empire, presumably when some bright spark tried some sludgy fish that had been sitting in the sun for a few days.
+I don’t recommend trying that :).